 June 13, 2019

-If there’s anything bad about summer, it has to be the frustrating resurgence of summer pests each year.
-Think about it.
-Almost everything else about summer in Hartford is enjoyable and fun, but when it comes to pest infestations, "fun" is not a word most people would use.
+If there is just one thing bad about summer, it has to be the frustrating resurgence of summer pests each year.
+Think about it - almost everything else about summertime in Hartford is enjoyable and fun, but when it comes to pest infestations, "fun" is not a word most people would use.

-Fleas are parasitic pests that must feed on the blood of humans or animals to survive.
-Usually, fleas prefer the blood of animals rather than humans, however, if there is no other available food source, they will not hesitate to bite you.
-While many Hartford residents are under the impression that only pets are responsible for introducing fleas into homes, this is not always the case.
-You don’t have to own a pet to find your home infested with fleas.
+Fleas are parasitic pests that must feed on human or animal blood to survive.
+Usually, fleas prefer the blood of animals rather than humans; however, if there is no other available food source, they will not hesitate to bite you.
+While many Hartford residents may be under the impression that only pets are responsible for introducing fleas into homes, this is not always the case.
+You don’t have to own a pet to find your home infested with fleas!

 - Recent Blog Posts

 - August 21, 2019 - Yellow Jacket Prevention Tips for Homeowners in Hartford

 - August 15, 2019 - Why Ticks Are About to Enter Their Most Active Season

 - August 13, 2019 - Tips to Keep Venomous Spiders Out of Your New England Home